tillitis/dev-tillitis/hugo/content/unlocked/build.md

 ## 3. Start the container {#start-container}

-If you're not going with the native tools, start the container:
+If you're not going with the native tools, its time to start the container.

+The `make` targets below will use the container associated with the given release, the raw podman commands below are written genericly to give you the latest container.
+That will most likely always work, but if you want to use the associated one, check the release notes to find it.
+Then add it to the commands below, for example such as `ghcr.io/tillitis/tkey-builder:4`.

 {{< tabs >}}
 {{< tab "Linux" >}}